open-cogsci/sigmund-ai/sigmund/static/user_question_guide.md

-# Question Formulation Guide for Sigmund AI
+# How to ask effective questions

 This guide provides essential tips to help you ask Sigmund effective questions about OpenSesame.
 Learn how to clearly define your query, choose the right level of detail, and communicate effectively to get the most accurate and useful responses from Sigmund.

-The tips are organized into two main topics: (1) Optimizing Question Clarity and Detail and (2) Scripts and Error Messages.
+[TOC]

 ## 1. Optimizing Question Clarity and Detail

 To optimize question clarity and detail, follow these tips when asking questions about OpenSesame:

 - Be specific and concrete.
 Include key terms like “sketchpad”, “inline_script”, “OSWeb”, “Python”, “Canvas”, etc. This helps Sigmund find relevant parts of the documentation.
 - In OpenSesame, many tasks can be executed using multiple methods.
-For example, you can display an image either by using the clickable element in a sketchpad item, modifying the script of a sketchpad item or by adding an inline_script.
-Other examples of tasks for which multiple methods are viable include displaying text, playing sounds, creating and playing synths, and collecting keyboard or mouse responses.
+For example, you can display an image either by using the clickable element in a `sketchpad` item, modifying the script of a `sketchpad` item or by adding an `inline_script`.
+Other examples of tasks for which multiple methods are viable include displaying text, playing sounds, generating and playing sounds, and collecting keyboard or mouse responses.
 When you want to execute a task using a specific method, it’s best to specify it when it cannot otherwise be derived from your question.
 - Find a balance between brevity and detail in your questions.
 Concise questions are efficient but may miss necessary details, while overly elaborate questions can bury the main issue under too much information.
 - Check that your question can likely be answered based on OpenSesame's features and functionality.
-Sigmund specializes in OpenSesame, but his knowledge of other tools is limited.
+Sigmund specializes in OpenSesame, but its knowledge of other tools is limited.

-### Examples of Effectively Formulated Questions:
+### Examples of Effective Questions:

 - “How do I present an image using a sketchpad item in OpenSesame?”
 - “I want to display a green square in the middle of the screen using Python inline_script.
 How can I do this?”
 - “What's the best way to collect response time data for a task in OSWeb?”